carolzbnbr/OnScreenSizeMarkup/README.md

 ### Default Category fallback handler

-The markup comes with a `DefaultFallBackHandler` class which maps most iOS devices models and screens sizes (for android devices).
+The markup comes with a `DefaultFallbackHandler` class which maps most iOS devices models and screens sizes (for android devices).

 Here is dictionary's items of the device models and it's categories mappings we currently have: